1-800-571-4646

 Falls

-Construction workers are very often working many stories off the ground.
-Falls from height remain a main cause of injuries and fatalities on work sites.
-Preventing falls with guardrails, fencing, toe boards, and personal fall arrest systems (PFAS) save lives every year.
+Construction workers often work at height, sometimes many stories above the ground.
+Falls from height comprise a primary cause of worksite injuries and fatalities.
+Fall protection saves lives and can include guardrails, fencing, toe boards, and personal fall arrest systems (PFAS).

 Chemical Exposure